fpischedda/francesco.pischedda.info/output/it/pages/services/index.rst

-If you need to take care of your legacy system, break down a monolith to a set of micro services or start a green field project to validate your startup hypothesis, **I will be happy help you!** Please, feel free to contact me at francesco.pischedda at gmail.com
+If you need to take care of your legacy system, break down a monolith to a set of micro services or start a green field project to validate your startup hypothesis, **I will be happy to help you!** Please, feel free to contact me at fp at fpsd.codes

 Training
 --------